MicLieg/LinuxGSM-Docs/networking/ports.md

 # Ports

 Ports are communication endpoints for an application.
-A port will either listen to or transmit network traffic on specific ports.&#x20;
+A port will either listen to or transmit network traffic on specific ports.

 There are port standards set by IANA for common protocols such as HTTP (port 80), SSH (port 22), SMTP (port 25), etc. Game servers tend to use standard ports depending on the game engine.
 For example source engine games by default use port 27015 as the port it listens on.